Use an image picker

 }

-• The launchImageLibraryAsync() receives an object in which different options are specified.
-This object is an ImagePickerOptions object.
-We can pass the object to specify different options when invoking the method.
+• The launchImageLibraryAsync() receives an object to specify different options.
+This object is the ImagePickerOptions object, which we are passing when invoking the method.

-• When allowsEditing is set to true, the user can crop the image during the selection process on Android and iOS but not on the web.
+• When allowsEditing is set to true, the user can crop the image during the selection process on Android and iOS.

 3